lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC itself does not provide countermeasures against Denial-of-Service attacks.
 In particular, by sending a number of new or replayed message_1 an attacker may cause the Responder to allocate state, perform cryptographic operations, and amplify messages.
 To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms.
 For instance, when EDHOC is transferred as an exchange of CoAP messages, the CoAP server can use the Echo option defined in {{RFC9175}} which forces the CoAP client to demonstrate reachability at its apparent network address.
 To avoid an additional roundtrip the Initiator can reduce the amplification factor by padding message_1, see {{padding}}.

-An attacker can also send faked message_2, message_3, message_4, or error in an attempt to trick the receiving party to send an error message and discontinue the session.
-EDHOC implementations MAY evaluate if a received message is likely to have been forged by an attacker and ignore it without sending an error message or discontinuing the session.
+An attacker can also send faked message_2, message_3, message_4, or error in an attempt to trick the receiving party to send an error message and discontinue the protocol.
+EDHOC implementations MAY evaluate if a received message is likely to have been forged by an attacker and ignore it without sending an error message or discontinuing the protocol.

 ## Implementation Considerations {#impl-cons}